kenliau/blog/source/_posts/2016-02-25-marvel-x-ippudo.markdown

 The most important part of ramen is the broth.
 It is what makes a ramen a ramen.
 Marvel Soup - 3-year-aged Iberico Pork soup, blended with organic chicken soup.
 The aged pork represents Marvel comic's founding in 1939, and the chicken soup Marvel's success 'soaring' into the sky in the present day.
 With both broth combined, they make "Ironman II" soup.
 {% img fancybox right /images/marvel-x-ippudo/the-avengers-interactive-ramen.jpg 256 256 'The Avengers Interactive Ramen' 'The Avengers Interactive Ramen' %}

-Next is the ingredients of the ramen bowl.
+Next are the ingredients of the ramen bowl.
 They are consisted of:

 + Green Gamma-Ray "Hulk" Noodles